 The MCF, established in 2011, was set up by Ben Freeth MBE in memory of his father-in-law Mike Campbell.
 A white Zimbabwean farmer, Mike suffered the torching and destruction of his farm in 2008 and so with Ben and other displaced farmers, took President Robert Mugabe to court over his controversial land seizure programme.
 Mike sadly passed away, but the Foundation continues to confront the source of political and economic abuses which have decimated Zimbabwe.

 Their struggle, which is documented in full on the MCF’s website, was captured in the award-winning film ‘Mugabe and the White African’, which Kate Farrer saw herself.
 When the MCF approached the KFF for possible funding, we were particularly inspired by their ‘Farming for Destitute Farm Workers’ project, which trains indigenous African workers in conservation agriculture methods.
-Read more on our Smiling Faces page about how our support helps disenfranchised Zimbabwean farming communities.
+We have now funded three rounds of this project: read more on our Smiling Faces page about how this helps disenfranchised Zimbabwean farming communities.

 Kate was touched by the story of a lady from South Uganda, Dorothy, who had attended St Paul’s Church in Cambridge (where Kate’s family attends).
 Dorothy has dedicated her life to supporting and educating children who had become orphaned when their parents fell victim to AIDS.